CipherGirl/Obsidian-Vault/Angular/@Component.md

 View: A component and its template together define a _view_.
 A component can contain a _view hierarchy_, which allows you to define arbitrarily complex areas of the screen that can be created, modified, and destroyed as a unit.

+> Angular uses Components to build webpages, and uses modules to basically bundle different pieces into packages
+> - Maximillan

 ### Components Snippet

 ```ts